brugr9/UEPluginVolumeCreator/README.md

 ##### *Unreal Engine*

-Unreal Engine is using a **Left-handed System LhS** based First Person View FPV (cp.
-[Mower, Coordinate System]) with terms of location 'Back', 'Front', 'Left', 'Right', 'Bottom' and 'Top'.
+Unreal Engine is using a **Left-handed System LhS** based First Person View FPV (cf. [Mower, Coordinate System]) with terms of location 'Back', 'Front', 'Left', 'Right', 'Bottom' and 'Top'.
 In plugin "Volume Creator"&mdash;with the use of UE's LhS and terms of location&mdash; the anatomical coordinate system results in an **Anterior&ndash;Right&ndash;Superior A&ndash;R&ndash;S** system (see figure G.1.):

 ![Orientation Guide Actor with UE Left handed Location-Gizmo Arrows](Docs/Glossary-OrientationGuide.png "Orientation Guide Actor with UE Left handed Location-Gizmo Arrows")<br>*Fig. G.1.: Orientation Guide Actor with UE Left handed Location-Gizmo Arrows*